pwkraft/ArfimaMLM/README.md

 Authors
 -------
-Patrick Kraft, with contributions from Christopher Weber
+Patrick Kraft, with contributions from Christopher Weber and Taylor Grant

 Maintainer: Patrick Kraft